 An overview of theatrical practices, innovations, and literature from 2000 BC through the 18th century.
 Emphasis will be placed on an examination of dramatic scripts, primary sources, and received historical narratives as a means for exploring the cultural significance of theatre and performance.
-(Fall only)
+(Spring, even years)